A Tale of Tyler, Texas – How a one-time small town grew to need their first parking garage!

 We utilized a local architect (Butler Architectural Group) and civil engineer (Ballard & Braughton Engineering) as our main subconsultants, and began the schematic design in 2011.
 The design intent was to celebrate the history of Downtown Tyler and one of its most influential citizens, R.W.
 Fair, whose foundation donated the land to the City.
 Furthermore, we assisted the City with the RFP process for the selection of a Construction Manager at Risk (Manhattan Construction Group).
 Based on the recommendations from our study, fees for both on-street and garage parking were approved in 2013, pursuant to the commencement of construction.

 Design of the South Broadway side of the structure was based upon historical buildings demolished in the past, within the downtown core – Tyler Commercial College, Blackstone Hotel and a Smith County Courthouse clock tower element (original clock faces, with new digital mechanics).
 The bronze statue under clock tower commemorates R.W.
 Fair.

 In the summer of 2014 the grand opening was held, and the City opened Fair Plaza Parking Garage.
 Walker had the privilege of being involved with this project from its inception (by providing study services) through its completion (the ribbon cutting for the grand opening).
-This project reflects the breadth of knowledge that Walker Parking Consultants provides to clients.
+This project reflects the breadth of knowledge that Walker Consultants provides to clients.